battleskorpion/HOIIVUtils/README.md

 **WIP!** we are working on providing the jdk/jre along with the program, so in the meantime!
 Install java openjdk 21 LTS: [https://adoptium.net/](https://adoptium.net/)
-Clone this repository main branch.
+Clone this repository.
+Enjoy.

 ## Usage

 Use Github Desktop to insure that you are fully up to date. ***(Recommended)***
-To use this program: WIP :If you want to run the program This is in pre-pre-alpha and we constinetly push commits that break the program (on the dev branch now at least) so please keep in mind how **WIP** this is!
+To use this program: After following the installation instructions and having the up to date version, run HOIIVUtils.exe.
+This is in pre-pre-alpha and we constinetly push commits that break the program (on the dev branch now at least) so please keep in mind how **WIP** this is!

 ## Credits and Contributors